Nick Paul scores twice, Senators beat Sharks 5-2

-OTTAWA, Ontario (AP) — Nick Paul had two goals and an assist for his first multipoint game in the NHL in the Ottawa Senators’ 5-2 victory over the San Jose Sharks on Sunday night.
+OTTAWA, Ontario (AP) — Nick Paul is doing his best to stick in the NHL

+Paul had two goals and an assist for his first multipoint game in the league in the Ottawa Senators’ 5-2 victory over the San Jose Sharks on Sunday night.

+“This is what I’ve been working for,” Paul said.
+“This is what I’ve been doing all summer, what I’ve been picturing so it’s nice to finally go that way and get some confidence.”

+Recalled from Belleville of the AHL on Oct.
+14, Paul has played 61 games over five seasons with Ottawa.

 Brady Tkachuk had a goal and two assists, Connor Brown and Anthony Duclair also scored and Craig Anderson stopped 34 shots.